kbelsvik/DataProductsProject/mandelbrot_pitch/index.md

 ## ...doesn't have to be a problem

-What if I told you that boring old equasion is used to draw something like this?
+What if I told you that boring old equation is used to draw something like this?

 ![plot of chunk unnamed-chunk-1](assets/fig/unnamed-chunk-1.png)